22009026/Circulate-the-values-of-N-variables/README.md

 ## Algorithm:

 ### Step 1:
-Get the two values from the user
+Get the list of values from the user
 ### Step 2:
-Assign the value of second variable to a temporary variable
+Get the value from user for the number of rotation
 ### Step 3:
-Get the value from the user for the number of rotation
+Declare a function starting with keyword def
 ### Step 4:
-Using the slicing concept rotate the list
+Within the function print the output statement
 ### Step 5 :
-Print both the values it would be interchanged
+Using the slicing concept rotate the list
 ### Step 6:
-End the program
+Display the output

 ## Program:
 ```python